 The aggregated data may be used for the following:

 The data may be licensed to a separate entity to enable continued data collection past the initial agreement between CSIRO and CME.
 This will enable a long-term view of community attitudes and how they change over time.

 The survey data will inform CME’s community engagement approach and development within the region.

 Community groups that are eligible include school P&Cs, charities, and not-for-profit clubs and organisations operating within the region.
 Groups must be nominated for the rewards program by a community member who has been authorised by the group, before they can receive tokens.
-Full eligibility criteria, terms and conditions are published and groups can be nominated on this website.

 Participation is completely voluntary and participants can stop at any time without any consequence.
-While retracting data is not possible once results are submited, you are free to withdraw your participation at any time prior to this, without prejudice, penalty or having to provide a reason for your withdrawal.
+While retracting data is not possible once results are submitted, you are free to withdraw your participation at any time prior to this, without prejudice, penalty or having to provide a reason for your withdrawal.